Demographics of Quebec: Relations with Québécois

 An Inuit inuksuk at the Place de l'Assemblée-Nationale in front of the Parliament of Quebec.

 Although they represent today approximately 3% of the Quebec population, the indigenous peoples of Quebec have contributed a lot to Quebec society thanks to their ideals of respect for flora, fauna, nature and the environment as well as thanks to their values of hospitality, generosity and sharing.
 Economically, through the fur trade and the development of relationships with settlers, including coureurs des bois, merchants, cartographers and Jesuit fathers.
 In addition to contributing to Quebec toponymy, indigenous peoples also contributed through their more advanced knowledge than settlers in the following areas: holistic medicine, the functioning of human biology, remedies for several diseases, curing scurvy at settlers' arrival (its thought this was done with a cure made from fir, white cedar or anneda), winter clothing (tanning), architecture that insulates against the cold, means of faster transport on snow (snowshoes and dogsled) and on water (canoes, kayaks and rabaskas), l'acériculture (the process of making maple syrup), sports (lacrosse and ice fishing), moose and caribou hunting, trapping, the territory and its components, watersheds and their watercourses and natural resources.

 When Europeans arrived in America in the 16th century, the Algonquian-speaking peoples and the St. Lawrence Iroquoians made allies with the French colonists for the purpose of trade.
 The first connection was made with the arrival of Jacques Cartier when he set foot in Gaspé and met Donnacona, chief of the village of Stadacona (Stadaconé, today, the city of Quebec), in 1534.
 Moreover, the legend of the Kingdom of Saguenay prompted King Francis I to finance new trips to the New World.

 Rather than by conquest and by force, it is by promoting commercial and military alliances, and by concluding numerous peace and friendship treaties that relations between the two peoples solidified.

+Aboriginal rights were enunciated in the Indian Act and adopted at the end of the 19th century.
+This act confines First Nations within reserves created for them.
+The Indian Act remains in effect.
+In 1975, the Cree, Inuit and the Quebec government formalized to the James Bay and Northern Quebec Agreement that would extend indigenous rights beyond reserves, to over two-thirds of Quebec's territory.
+Because this extension was enacted without the participation of the national government, it covers only Quebec.
+In 1978, the Naskapis joined the agreement when the Northeastern Quebec Agreement was signed.